 To qualify for the Lead Safe Home Program, you must meet ALL of the following: Your home is located in the city of Harrisburg; There must be a child under 6 years of age OR a pregnant female LIVING IN the home; Your home or apartment must be built prior to 1978; Your home must contain at least one bedroom; The property taxes on your home must be paid up-to-date.

-If applicable, rental properties must have valid rental certificate and no code violations; Residing occupant income (gross) must be low or moderate;
+If applicable, rental properties must have a valid rental certificate and no code violations; Residing occupant income (gross) must be low or moderate;

 Household Size & Maximum Income